andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 One performer mentioned that her friends, when she told them about the nude section, all looked at her husband, *what do you think about that?* As if it was an act of infidelity.
 Because our society has so strongly linked nudity with sexuality it's hard to dissociate the two.
-Compared to some other developed countries, it's rare we see nudity in a non-sexual setting.
+Compared to some other, more more open-minded societies, it's rare we see nudity in a non-sexual setting.
 But there's nothing inherently sexual about nudity.
 And there's nothing inherently wrong about sexuality (but that's another discussion altogether).

-When Alyce learned of the piece she was struck with an initial feeling of **fear** coupled with **curiosity**, "it started out as a challenge, can I really do this?"
+When Alyce first learned of the piece she felt a nervous apprehension, "it started out as a challenge, can I really do this?"
 Writing in her
 <a href="https://view.flodesk.com/emails/6495a0b1d74d9c624c07fe81" target="_blank" rel="noopener noreferrer">
 newsletter</a>, she discussed her first screening of the Paris video, "there was an elegance of humanness in the vast range of bodies I observed on the screen.